 We do not sell or rent any personal data about you to any third party.

 We may share your information with organisations involved with the provision, management or otherwise direct engagement of events, webinars or other such Merkle hosted functions which you have registered for or have expressed an interest in.

 If we sell any or all of our business we may disclose your information to the buyer.

 Various public bodies, authorities and courts can require us to disclose personal data to them.
 Where we are legally required by common or statute law to disclose your personal information we will do so.

 The UK ICO’s guidance on legal obligations to disclose data is available here.

 Merkle sometimes transfers personal information outside of the UK or the EEA, to its affiliates in the USA and China (and occasionally to other countries), for the purposes listed above.
 We may also transfer personal information to countries from where our partners, service providers or clients are located.

 When we make any of these transfers, we take appropriate steps to ensure EU data protection law is complied with.
-These steps might include, for example, transferring the information to someone in a country which the European Commission has approved as providing adequate protection for personal information, or to someone who has signed standard contractual clauses approved by the European Commission.
+These steps might include, for example, transferring the information to someone in a country which the European Commission or the Information Commissioner’s Office has approved as providing adequate protection for personal information, or to someone who has signed standard contractual clauses approved by the European Commission or the Information Commissioner’s Office.
 Merkle's intra-group agreement includes these standard contractual clauses, to cover transfers to our non-European affiliates.

 - Object to receiving marketing and any associated profiling